 Opera vs the Great Firewall of China

 We were curious to see how Opera’s free VPN offering would fare compared to other well known VPN offerings used here in China.
 While VPNs are not strictly illegal in China, the government has increased its efforts to detect and block their usage in recent times.
-Many China-targeted VPN solutions require special encryption protocols that can evade the sophistication of the Chinese internet filter.
+Many of the best VPNs for China require special encryption protocols that can evade the sophistication of the Chinese internet filter.

 Only hours after the announcement, we downloaded the Development version of the Opera browser for Mac.
 The builtin 256-bit encryption VPN is only available on this version and not the standard Opera browser.
 Opera’s website is not currently blocked from our location in southern China.
 Update: Opera VPN is now blocked in China.

 Over the wall

 After a quick flip of the switch in the preference settings, the Opera browser VPN quickly connected, as shown by a little blue button in the top left corner.
 After navigating to Google, to our surprise, Opera’s free service was actually able to get across the Chinese firewall.
 After a couple of inital speedtest.net tests, we were able to confirm that the Opera browser VPN connection speed was close to some of the well known VPNs used in China — retaining about 70% of maximum non-VPNed download speeds.
 Youtube was streaming decently and the connection seemed relatively stable.